 What should I serve with these Healthy Carrot Muffins?

-Yes, you can make vegan Carrot Muffins.
-Omit the eggs and add ground flaxseed meal.
+To make these without eggs or dairy, omit the eggs and add ground flaxseed meal.
 You may need to bake them for about 2 minutes longer, but use a cake tester to be sure.
 See the note at the bottom of the recipe for specifics.

 How to Make the Best Carrot Cake Muffins